Go back

 One of the most significant requirements is the Person in Charge (PIC) system, which mandates that every food business have at least one certified PIC responsible for ensuring compliance.
 This role requires advanced food hygiene training and serves as the backbone of any food safety program.

-Why Food Safety Training Is Critical
+Why Food Safety Training Matters for UAE Businesses

 Poor food handling can have serious and sometimes devastating consequences.
 According to the World Health Organization (WHO), unsafe food leads to an estimated 600 million cases of foodborne illness and 420,000 deaths globally each year.
 In the UAE, regular inspections show that most violations come from preventable issues such as improper storage, poor hygiene, and cross-contamination.
 By undergoing proper food safety training, food handlers can significantly reduce the risk of foodborne illnesses, safeguard businesses from legal action and fines, and strengthen consumer trust.
 It also plays a vital role in enhancing a brand’s reputation in the competitive hospitality market.
 As Dubai Municipality puts it, “Food safety is a shared responsibility.
 Everyone in the supply chain must play their part.”